kank3n/writeups/defcon2018/elf_crumble/README.md

 ```

 # Solution
-We have one "broken" elf file and some fragmented files.
+We have one `broken` elf file and some fragmented files.
 I checked size of fragment files.
 ```
 $ tar xvzf pieces.tgz
 $ ls